What Happens to a Car Loan After You Die?

 Probate in a Nutshell: What Happens When You Die?

-The process for what happens to your car loan (and the car) after you die varies a bit from state to state, but the general course is pretty similar.
+The process for what happens to your car loan (and the car) after you die varies a bit depending on state laws, but the general course is pretty similar.
 It’s all handled through probate, which is the legal process of closing out your tab, essentially.

-Anything left over after paying your creditors and debt collectors such as your car gets distributed out to your heirs or family members.
+As for the next steps, anything left over after paying creditors and debt collectors gets distributed out to heirs or family members.
 It’s a process that usually takes several months or even years to complete, and as we briefly run through the process, you’ll see why.

 Someone’s put in charge of settling your estate

-Running through all the legal and personal finance hurdles is a big job, and so first, a probate court will put someone in charge of the process.
+Running through a deceased person’s legal and personal finance hurdles is a big job, and so first, a probate court will put someone in charge of the process.
 If you named an “executor” of your will during your estate planning, the job will generally fall to this person.
-If you died without a will, the court will name an “administrator” to see the process through.
+If you died without any last will and testament, the court will name an “administrator” to see the process through.

 Your estate and debt are tallied up

-Just because you’re gone doesn’t mean that your car payment isn’t due anymore, for example, and your executor will continue paying the bill using your assets until a final decision is made about what to do with the car.
-Your executor should provide your creditors with a death certificate, though, to let them know that your estate is currently going through probate.
+Just because you’re gone doesn’t mean that your car payment isn’t due anymore, for example, and your executor will continue repayment of the bill using your assets until a final decision is made about what to do.
+Your executor should provide your creditors with a death certificate, though, to let them know that the car owner has died and their estate is currently going through probate.

 Your debt is settled

 The bigger job, though, is to pay off any debt you still owe.
-If you have any credit card debt, personal loans, mortgages, or yes — car loans — your executor will try and use your assets to pay off these loans.
+If you have any outstanding debts — credit card debt, personal loans, mortgages, car loans — your executor will try to have the estate pay off these loans.

-In some cases, they may have to sell some of your assets.
+In some cases, they may have to sell some of the assets from deceased’s estate.
 They might need to sell your vinyl record collection to pay off your credit card debt, for example.
 They may even be able to sell the car itself to pay off other loans.
 But as we’ll see in the next section, if your heirs want to keep any of your stuff that’s not fully paid off by the estate, they’re generally able to do so by taking the debt on for themselves.

 Your assets are distributed to your heirs